EstefaniaBarron/Booked-back-end/README.md

 ### Endpoint and Data Models Overview

-The REST API has three end points:
+The REST API has four end points:

 1.  **sellers/**
     Returns all the **sellers** in the database.
 Each **seller object** is in the form: